grantcolley/dotnetwhat/README.md

 * **Stack** *- stores local variables and method parameters.
 Each thread has it's own stack memory which gives it context*
 * **stackalloc** *- allocates a block of memory on the stack*
 * **StackOverflowException** *- thrown when the execution stack exceeds the stack size*
+* **String** *- a reference type that stores text in a readonly collection of char objects.
+Strings are therefore immutable.*
 * **System.Object** *- the base class of all .NET classes*
 * **Unboxing** *- the process of explicitly converting an objects value, or interface type, to a value type*
 * **Unmanaged resources** *- common types include files, windows, network connections, or database connections*